ChristophSchmidl/books/README.md

 I will probably replace the first point of a daily page goal with just a pomodoro session of 25mins because each book differs in its density and my own motivation also fluctuates.
 Therefore, to eliminate frustration by not reaching a certain page goal, I will just use a timeboxed method of 25mins to keep a maintainable reading pace.
 On the other hand, if you would read 20 pages a day that would sum up to 365 * 20 = 7300 pages in a year.
 If you read 25 pages a day that would sum up to 365 * 25 = 9125 pages in a year.

+For anyone who is interested in the Pomodoro technique, there are some books mentioned in the time management category.
+In its essence the Pomodoro technique has six objectives:

+1. Find out how much effort an activity requires
+2. Cut down on interruptions
+3. Estimate the effort required for activities
+4. Make the Pomodoro more effective
+5. Set up a timetable
+6. Define your own personal improvement objective

 ## Time management and organization